thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 It **blocks** on this selector object waiting for events to come in, and then runs all callbacks scheduled for that iteration.
-How does that selector wait for events?
-The exact mechanism depends on the type of event loop that was created by asyncio, but by default, the :py:class:`~asyncio.DefaultEventLoopPolicy` returns a :py:class:`~asyncio.SelectorEventLoop` on Unix which uses the :py:mod:`selectors` module, and on Windows it returns a :py:class:`~asyncio.ProactorEventLoop` which uses Windows's `I/O Completion Ports`_.
-In either case, Python will use the operating system's APIs to wait on multiple data sources at once, whether it be network sockets, or named pipes used in IPC.
+How the selector waits for events will depend on the type of event loop that was created by asyncio, but by default, the :py:class:`~asyncio.DefaultEventLoopPolicy` uses the :py:mod:`selectors` module on Unix, and `I/O Completion Ports`_ on Windows.
+Both of them interface with the operating system's APIs to wait on multiple data sources at once, whether it be network sockets, or named pipes used in IPC.

 .. _I/O Completion Ports: https://learn.microsoft.com/en-ca/windows/win32/fileio/i-o-completion-ports

-So why does this matter to using ``asyncio.Queue`` from another thread?
+Why does this matter to using ``asyncio.Queue`` from another thread?
 Well, you know how once a thread calls a function that blocks, that thread can't do anything else? [#signals]_ For an event loop, the same issue exists too.
 If you were to call ``queue.put_nowait()`` from the worker thread while the event loop was waiting on an event, the item *would* get queued but nothing would happen because the event loop is still blocked on the selector.
 How does ``loop.call_soon_threadsafe()`` solve this issue?
-It schedules your callback to run on the event loop's thread, and sends one byte to a self-pipe which the selector is listening on:
+It schedules your callback to run on the event loop's thread, and then sends one byte to a self-pipe which the selector is listening on:

 .. code-block:: python